NCPI FHIR Implementation Guide v2

 Family Relationship

-Family Relationships describe the relationship between two Participants.
+Family Relationship describe the relationship between two Participants.
 The core use case is to present biological parentage of a participant to support family / pedigree analyses.
-In this spirit, platforms should seek to provide minimally the information in a “ped” file: if known, a Participant should have a Family Relationship to their biological mother and father.
-Twins are also a high priority item for reporting.
-Further extended relationships can be made available using Family Relationship, but may not be as widely supported as they are harder to interpret.
+In this spirit, platforms should seek to provide minimally the information in a "ped" file: if known, a Participant should have a Family Relationship to their biological mother and father using KIN:027 (isBiologicalMotherOf) and KIN:028 (isBiologicalFatherOf) from the KIN ontology.
+Monozygotic twins and higher-order multiples are also a high priority item for reporting using KIN:010 (isMonozygoticMultipleBirthSiblingOf).
+Extended relationships (such as grandparents, aunts, uncles, cousins) can be expressed using these three codes with inferred individuals to represent the relationship chain, providing a canonical representation that eases data consumption.
+While other KIN codes may be used when needed, this canonical approach with three codes ensures maximum NCPI interoperability.

 Relevant Artifacts